ayah825/cse15l-lab-reports/lab-report-1.md

 # **Lab Report 1: Remote Access and FileSystem**

 Hello and welcome to my first lab report for CSE 15L!
 This lab report will cover basic commands and demonstrate my knowlage of them.
 As a note please don't mind my horrible spelling; spell cheak seems to not exist on this website for some reason.
+Also upon submission of this document a a pdf it seems as though the code segments are not encased or highligted in the document despite being higlighted in the actual webpage.

 <br>